Welcome to A Clean Bake! If this is your first time visiting the site, I’m so glad you’re here.

 Why I started cooking and baking paleo recipes, and started A Clean Bake

 I started this site when I was battling a long list of health problems and food intolerances.
 At first, and sometimes still, the list of foods I could eat was pretty restrictive, so it was hard to eat the same meals as my friends and family.
 I started creating recipes that fit my dietary guidelines (gluten free, mostly grain free, low-sugar/refined sugar-free, low carb/glycemic, often-but-not-always dairy free, and free of certain random foods that I just don’t tolerate like most legumes and cruciferous vegetables) but were still delicious and satisfying for everyone else, too.

 I know there are so many others with dietary restrictions who are tired of eating different food or missing out on wonderful meals with friends and family, so I started sharing my recipes here.

-If you’re looking for recipes that fit a particular diet, you can sort by diet here.
-All of the food you see here has been shared with (and signed off on by) people who have no dietary restrictions, so you can be confident it is food that everyone in your life will truly enjoy.
+A Clean Bake is more than a recipe site: it’s a place where anyone with any dietary restrictions can find something that they can enjoy with friends.
+All of the food you see here has been shared with (and signed off on by) people who have no dietary restrictions, so you can be confident it is food that everyone around the table will truly enjoy.